 about which I boast of you to the Macedonians [northern Greece],

-Paul boasted about the Corinthians giving to the Macedonians (2 Co 8:1-5), but the apostle himself became an issue in the church in the interim.
-This slowed their collection for Jerusalem.
+Paul boasted to the Macedonians that the Corinthians agreed to meet the needs of the saints and had begun (2 Co 8:6-11).
+The apostle used the Corinthian giving to motivate Macedonians giving the previous year (2 Co 8:1-5), but the apostle himself became an issue in the church in the interim.
+This problem slowed their collection for Jerusalem.

 that Achaia [southern Greece] was ready [prepared] a year ago;

 “Achaia” is the southern province where Corinth was located.
-The Corinthian church had been ready for a year to contribute to the offering.
+The Corinthian church had been prepared to contribute to the offering for a year.
 There was no question about their willingness to give.

 and your zeal has stirred up [stimulated] the majority.